Sturtian glaciation: Etymology of name

+Timeline

+The Sturtian glaciation is thought to have lasted from c.
+717 Ma to c.
+660 Ma, a time span of approximately 57 million years.

 Geology

 Rocks preserving evidence for the Sturtian Glaciation are found on every continent.
 Notable sections are found in Australia, Canada, China, Ethiopia, Namibia, Siberia, and Svalbard.

 According to Eyles and Young, "Glaciogenic rocks figure prominently in the Neoproterozoic stratigraphy of southeastern Australia and the northern Canadian Cordillera.
 The Sturtian glaciogenic succession (c.
 740 Ma) unconformably overlies rocks of the Burra Group."
 The Sturtian succession includes two major diamictite-mudstone sequences which represent glacial advance and retreat cycles.
 It is stratigraphically correlated with the Rapitan Group of North America.

 Reusch's Moraine in northern Norway may have been deposited during this period.

+In 2024 researchers at the University of Adelaide and University of Sydney, using a combination of known geological formations from the Cryogenian Period and plate tectonic modelling, using EarthByte computer models, proposed the low temperature was the result of low levels of CO_{2} degassing along mid-ocean ridges, the result of the break-up of the supercontinent Rodinia.

+The duration of the ice sheet advance at the start of the Sturtian glaciation lasted for less than a million years.

+Effects on life

+In the aftermath of the Sturtian glaciation, biomarkers and body fossils indicate an increase in biological complexity.